LoyolaChicagoBooks/introcs-csharp/rst/programstructure.rst

     |    ``}``
     | ``}``

-You can see that both the example program :file:`painting.cs` and the lab program :file:`hello_world.cs` follow this pattern.
+You can see that both the example program :repsrc:`painting/painting.cs` and the lab program :repsrc:`hello_world/hello_world.cs` follow this pattern.
 The discussion of these parts through line 6 in
 :ref:`sample-program` are about all we have to say at this point.
 For now this is the boilerplate code.
 We will make additions as necessary.
 We choose not to clutter up the basic setup with features that we are not about to use and discuss.

-Here is a silly little test illustrating the difference between ``Console.WriteLine`` and ``Console.Write``, in example :file:`write_test.cs`:
+Here is a silly little test illustrating the difference between ``Console.WriteLine`` and ``Console.Write``, in example :repsrc:`write_test/write_test.cs`:

 .. literalinclude:: ../source/examples/write_test/write_test.cs